 Superintendent Dr. John Black gave the monthly district construction update and advised the Construction Committee would for the last time on the 25th of this month.

 "It's slow progress on the final projects that need to be done," he advised.

 At Ewalt Elementary the sod on the south end of the playground has been laid.

-Page 3 of 3 - The ceramic tile has been replaced at Robinson and Lincoln schools and a steam cleaning has been done in the kindergarten wing at Lincoln.
+The ceramic tile has been replaced at Robinson and Lincoln schools and a steam cleaning has been done in the kindergarten wing at Lincoln.

 The dedication plaques have been installed at all of the buildings.

 The signs for the rear of the building at Augusta Middle School and the sign at Lincoln are near completion.

 The irrigation system at Garfield is expected to be finished by the start of school.

 Exterior speakers have been added at the Middle School so announcements and alerts can be heard by students and faculty.
 The speakers can be turned off to avoid bothering neighboring homes.